What is the Female Fight Club?

-Female Fight Club is a non-profit fitness club which aims for self-empowerment, strength development, self-healing and adoption of positive behavioral changes in women through exercise.
+Female Fight Club is a non-profit fitness club that aims for self-empowerment, strength development, self-healing, and adoption of positive behavioral changes in women through exercise.

 What are you fighting for?

 The founder of Female Fight Club, Johanna Edmondson, truly believes that an exercise becomes more impactful and effective if combined with a positive emotion.